Maatify/security-guard/docs/README.full.md

 > This is the extended full documentation for the Maatify Security Guard engine.
 > For the short version, see the main [`README.md`](../README.md).

-**Adaptive multi-driver security engine protecting systems against brute-force, abuse, and suspicious behavior.**
+**Maatify Security Guard** is an adaptive, multi-driver security engine designed to protect applications from:

+- brute-force attacks
+- account abuse
+- suspicious authentication behavior
+- automated misuse

+It provides a unified, deterministic, fake-testable security workflow that integrates cleanly with any PHP application.

-Security Guard is part of the **Maatify Ecosystem**, providing:
+Security Guard is part of the **Maatify Ecosystem**, offering:

+- Immutable security DTOs
-- Unified brute-force protection
+- Unified storage drivers (MySQL / Redis / MongoDB)
-- Distributed blocking logic
-- Real and Fake driver symmetry
+- Real vs. Fake execution symmetry
-- Full audit & monitoring pipeline (Planned)
+- Full event pipeline (Phase 4)

-Perfect for **production security** and **deterministic security testing**.
+- Optional dispatchers (sync/logging/custom)
+- Ready for future monitoring, auditing, and alerting systems
 <!-- EXECUTOR_OVERVIEW_END -->

 ---